micka-coder/talmedia/tanakh/ii kings/tanakh-ii kings-chapter-24-rashi_en.md

 <b>And the dignitaries of the land.</b> These are the dignitaries of Yehudah and Binyomin, who were righteous men.
 Concerning them Scripture states, ”Like these good figs, so will I recognize the exiles of Yehudah.”<sup>11</sup><i class="footnote">Yirmiyahu 24:5.</i>

 ### passuk 16
 <b>Seven thousand.</b> But above he states, “ten thousand.”<sup>12</sup><i class="footnote">Above, v.
-14.</i> The third verse comes to reconcile [the difference], in the Book of Yirmiyohu, ”This is the people whom Nevuchadnetzar exiled in the seventh year, three thousand Jews.”<sup>13</sup><i class="footnote">Yirmiyahu 52:28.
+14.</i> The third verse comes to reconcile [the difference], in the Book of Yirmiyahu, ”This is the people whom Nevuchadnetzar exiled in the seventh year, three thousand Jews.”<sup>13</sup><i class="footnote">Yirmiyahu 52:28.
 The verse there states, “three thousand and <i>twenty-three</i> Jews.”</i> We deduce from here that three thousand were of the tribe of Yehudah and seven thousand were of Binyomin and the other tribes.
 Also in Seder Olam we learned this.

 ### passuk 17
 <b>And changed his name to Tzidkiyohu.</b> May God justify the judgment upon you if you rebel against me.<sup>14</sup><i class="footnote">See Maseches Horiyos 11b.</i>